NiklasJonsson/gfx/notes.md

 * In RenderDoc, the cube map viewer shows Y+ containing what I would expect Y- to be.
   * To test this, add a new plane above the current one and see if the shadow shows up there.
   * How does vulkan combine the array layers into a cube map?
 Is the ordering they are rendering incorrect w.r.t. this?
+TODO:
+* Face order seems correct but shadows are still buggy...

 ## Future work